croct-tech/cache-js/README.md

 - [`StaleWhileRevalidateCache`](src/staleWhileRevalidate.ts): A cache wrapper that automatically caches the result of a loader function for the expiration period that you configure.
 Once the cache expires, the next `get` call will still return the cached value while the loader function is being resolved in the background.
+- [`SharedInFlightCache`](src/sharedInFlight.ts): A cache that ensures there is no concurrent get requests for a key to the underlying cache.

 ## Contributing